wet-boew/wet-boew-documentation/research/2018-6-wb5-exploration-1.md

 ### Component prototype 2

-Publish on: 2018-07-05
+Published on: 2018-07-05

+In this demo, there is limited functionality.
+The Navigation Menu and Photo Gallery are partially functional.

 * [Working Example](2018-assets/6-component-v2/Main.html)
 * [Source code](https://github.com/wet-boew/wet-boew-documentation/tree/master/research/2018-assets/6-component-v2/)

-What it's include:
-* Loaded in: Combo Box, Navigation Bar, Carousel and Photo Gallery (also French button, Canada logo and favicon)
-* Photo Gallery Loaded in
-* Navigation Bar has drop down menus that technically drop down but disappear as you move your mouse from the parent

 On development:
 * Have the navigation bar bug fixed by adding a timer